Developer Guide

 write-own

 Velocity files should always be included in the application package to ensure easy import.
-If there are overarching Velocity templates, these must be stored in the portal directory internal/system/vm/html/include and in a separate subdirectory there.
+If there are cross-application Velocity templates, they should be stored in the portal directory `internal/system/vm/html/include`, in a separate subdirectory.
 All other directories are reserved for Intrexx.

-The codes in JavaScript, Velocity or Groovy should be documented in detail.
-Primarily, this means that meaningful comments should be implemented into the code to make its function apparent.
-You can also use the option to insert JSDOC comments.
+Code written in JavaScript, Velocity, or Groovy should be thoroughly documented.
+In other words, the first priority is to include sufficient, meaningful comments in the code so that its function can be understood.
+You can also take advantage of the option to insert JSDOC comments.

-The correct use of PreparedQuery for performing SQL statements in Groovy and Velocity prevents an attack via SQL injection.
-Knowledge of the effect and influence of parameters that are included in the SQL statement is an important prerequisite.
-Intrexx provides an abundance of functions for using PreparedQuery.
-That being said, using it incorrectly can create holes, which should be avoided.
-In Groovy, a correct PreparedQuery is shown below.
+The correct use of PreparedQuery to execute SQL statements in Groovy and Velocity prevents SQL injection attacks.
+Understanding the impact of and how to influence the parameters that are included in the SQL statement is an important prerequisite.
+Intrexx offers a wide range of features for using PreparedQuery.
+However, incorrect use can create gaps that should be avoided.
+In Groovy, a valid `PreparedQuery` looks like this.
 It is important that the values in the WHERE clause are defined using the placeholders ? and then set using set methods.
-The respective set methods guarantee that the expected format is inserted.
-This means that if a character string is inserted instead of an integer value, it is not processed and causes an error.
-The detailed error message must be suppressed in the portal so that the full effect unfolds.
+The respective set methods ensure that the expected format is also inserted.
+In other words, if a string is passed in instead of an integer value, it will not be processed and will cause an error.
+The detailed error message must be suppressed in the portal for the feature to be fully effective.

 def conn = g_dbConnections.systemConnection